-Notes 11.
+Notes 10.
 X = "Don't Care," H = Logic HIGH, L = Logic LOW, Trepresents rising edge.
-12. Is based on a write cycle that was initiated in accordance with Write Cycle Descriptions.
-NWS0, NWS1, BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.
+11. Is based on a write cycle that was initiated in accordance with the Truth Table on page 9.
+BWS0, BWS1, BWS2 and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.